kimai/kimai/README.md

 Release versions will be created on a regular basis, every couple of weeks latest.
 Every code change, whether it's a new feature or a bugfix, will be done on the `main` branch.

-For the time being and until 2.0 landed everywhere, the [1.x branch](https://github.com/kimai/kimai/tree/1.x) will receive bug fixes.
+For the time being and until 2.0 is widely adopted, the [1.x branch](https://github.com/kimai/kimai/tree/1.x) will receive bug fixes.

 ## Contributing